 Let’s start with breakfast - eggs are a classic choice for the first meal of the day.
 How many recipes have you already tried?
 There’s so much more to eggs than poached, boiled and scrambled!
 Try searching on Cookidoo® for breakfast egg recipes: search for “eggs” and filter on “breakfast” to discover some new and exciting breakfast ideas.
 From shakshuka to potted eggs, there’s something for everyone.

 Have you tried making a steamed omelette in Thermomix®?
-First, layer the Varoma tray with baking paper.
+First, line the Varoma tray with baking paper.
 Trace around the Varoma tray and then cut out the baking paper.
-Crumpling the paper under running water makes it easier to adhere it to the Varoma tray so that it fits well, leaving the vents on the sides open for steam to circulate.
+Crumpling the paper under running water makes it easier for it to adhere to the Varoma tray so that it fits well, leaving the vents on the sides uncovered for steam to circulate.
 This method is described in the recipe for the Courgette Omelette, which can be adapted to your family’s preference.

 And it’s not just breakfast!
 Recipes that showcase eggs can be enjoyed any time of the day.
 If you’re hosting a dinner party, soufflés make an impressive starter.
 Whipping the mixture up is effortless with Thermomix®; try the Quick Cheese Soufflés, where the whole eggs are used so there’s no need for separating.

 Sabayon, or Zabaglione, is an indulgent restaurant-style dessert made with egg yolks.
 With a rich and creamy texture, it needs careful and constant attention when cooked on the stove.
 With Thermomix® however, it’s cooked perfectly every time.
 If you’re looking for dessert inspiration, consider preparing custards, crème anglaise or lemon curd, then serving with homemade shortbread biscuits.
 Stress free for you and impressive for your guests; just wait for the compliments to roll in.